 Consider the story of two agency networks.
 The first agency had a robust pitch qualification process, which allowed them to focus on fewer but more strategic pitches.
 Over time, they experienced a higher win rate, increased staff retention, and better client relationships.

 In contrast, the second agency pitched at every opportunity, regardless of fit.
-While they were constantly busy, they saw lower win rates, higher staff turnover, and struggled to retain clients.
-The lesson is clear: fewer, higher-value pitches lead to long-term success.
+While they were constantly busy, they saw lower win rates and higher staff turnover, all while struggling to retain clients.

 Here are some actionable steps agencies can take to refine their pitch qualification processes:

-• Ask for a pitch fee: This can help gauge a client’s commitment.
+Ask for a pitch fee: Pitch fees can help gauge a client’s commitment.
 If they’re unwilling to invest even a small amount in the pitch process, they may not be serious about a long-term partnership.

-• Look for red flags: Warning signs like a lack of face-to-face (or virtual) briefings, overly complex processes, or a client’s unwillingness to collaborate should prompt agencies to reconsider the opportunity.
+Look for red flags: Watch out for red flags like no face-to-face (or virtual) briefings, overly complicated processes, or a client who’s unwilling to collaborate—these are clear signs it might be time to rethink the opportunity.

 The future of pitching

 Pitch qualification is not just a strategy for managing workloads—it’s a vital tool for agency growth.
-By adopting a mindset that values quality over quantity, agencies can reduce stress on their teams, improve their pitch success rates, and create a healthier business model.
+By valuing quality over quantity, agencies can reduce stress on their teams, improve their pitch success rates, and create healthier models when pitching for business.